johnkerl/miller/docs6/docs/reference-dsl.md

 ## Implicit loop over records for main statements

-The most important point about the Miller DSL is that it is designed for _streaming operation over records_.
+The most important point about the Miller DSL is that it is designed for [streaming operation over records](streaming-and-memory.md).

 DSL statements include: